insights-io/Insight/frontend/browser/bootstrap/README.md

-# @insight/browser-bootstrap"
+# @rebrowse/browser-bootstrap"

 ![.github/workflows/frontend:browser:bootstrap.yml](https://github.com/insights-io/Insight/workflows/.github/workflows/frontend:browser:bootstrap.yml/badge.svg)

-Browser bootstrap script tag that should be included client side to bootstrap Insight client side.
+Browser bootstrap script tag that should be included client side to bootstrap Rebrowse client side.
 The sole goal of the [script](src/index.js) is to load the [main tracking script](../tracking/README.md) in the background (asynchronously) to not block website's initial load speed.

 ## Deployment